ustclug/TunnelMonitor/README.md

 # Tunnel Monitor

-Usage for monitoring iptables connection balance, and switching automatically.
+Use for monitoring iptables connection balance, and switching automatically.

 ## config file